16 Types of Healthcare Software in 2026

-According to a 2019 industry forecast by Meticulous Research, the healthcare IT market is expected to grow at 13.8% CAGR (Compound Annual Growth Rate) between 2019 and 2027, to reach a value of $511 billion.
+According to an industry forecast by Meticulous Research, the healthcare IT market is expected to grow at 13.8% CAGR (Compound Annual Growth Rate) to 2027, to reach a value of $511 billion.

 However, as the report was published before the coronavirus outbreak, these numbers could potentially be even higher, with healthcare apps becoming more and more popular during the pandemic.